telerik/winforms-docs/dock/loading-and-saving-layouts/tutorial-saving-and-loading-layout-and-content.md

 {{endregion}}

 6\.
 Reopen the form.
-Since the xml file defined at paragraph two now exists, our layout and content will be loaded with the help of the following methods:
+Since the XML file defined at paragraph two now exists, our layout and content will be loaded with the help of the following methods:

-* __LoadFromXml:__  This method will create HostWindows and will arrange them according to the information saved in the xml file.
+* __LoadFromXml:__ This method will create **HostWindows** and will arrange them according to the information saved in the XML file.

-* __LoadContent:__ This is our custom method which loads the content in the created HostWindows.
-Note that the different user controls are loaded in the appropriate HostWindows depending on the names of these windows.
+* __LoadContent:__ This is our custom method which loads the content in the created **HostWindows**.
+Note that the different user controls are loaded in the appropriate **HostWindows** depending on the names of these windows.

 {{source=..\SamplesCS\Dock\SaveLoadLayout.cs region=loadContent}}
 {{source=..\SamplesVB\Dock\SaveLoadLayout.vb region=loadContent}}